neondatabase/ping-thing/README.md

 Ping a Neon Serverless Postgres database using a Vercel Edge Function to see the journey your request makes.

+Read more about how this app was made on the Neon blog: [How to use Postgres at the Edge](https://neon.tech/blog/how-to-use-postgres-at-the-edge)

 ## Getting Started

 - Sign up to [Neon](https://neon.tech/).